| Apr 18, 2026

 1. The Legal Foundation

-- Sign Business Associate Agreements (BAA): The healthcare platform must sign a BAA with its hosting (like AWS), its email providers, its database services and its cookie management systems (like OneTrust).
-This is a legal contract where both sides promise to protect patient info in accordance with HIPAA rules.
+- Signed Business Associate Agreements (BAA): The healthcare platform must sign individual BAAs with providers of its hosting environment (like AWS), email providers (like WorkSpace), database services, marketing automation software (like HubSpot), cookie management systems (like OneTrust), etc. This is a legal contract where both sides promise to protect patient info in accordance with HIPAA rules.

-- Cookie Policy: Establish a website cookie banner up, with all non-strictly-necessary cookies held back from firing until after the visitor has affirmatively consented/accepted the cookies.
+- Cookie Management: Establish a website cookie banner up, with all non-strictly-necessary cookies held back from firing until after the visitor has affirmatively consented/accepted the cookies.

-- Data Capture: For any section/page of the website where a visitor enters personal information or makes an appointment, use GTM to remove all non-strictly-necessary passive tracking irrespective of acceptance of a banner.
-Some guidelines: (a) Home Page / General Info is a general “signal” only, so tracking is permissible. (b) Conditions / Treatment Pages signal “health intent, so it’s best to remove all tracking. (c) Appointment / Login Pages contain “Direct PHI”, so all tracking must be removed. (d) Patient Portal is considered “Data Integrity” zone, so all tracking is prohibited and must be removed.
+- Data Capture: For any section/page of the website where a visitor enters personal information or makes an appointment, use tools like GTM to remove all non-strictly-necessary passive tracking irrespective of acceptance of a banner.
+Some guidelines: (a) Home Page / About / Careers / Mission are a general “signal” only, so tracking is permissible. (b) Conditions / Treatment Pages signal “health intent, so it’s best to anonymize tracking. (c) Appointment / Login Pages contain “Direct PHI”, so all tracking must be removed. (d) Patient Portal is considered “Data Integrity” zone, so all tracking is prohibited and must be removed.

 - No PHI in URLs or Query Parameters: Because it ends up in server logs, browser history, referrer headers, and analytics tools.
 Use Post method for anything that includes patient headers.